 They are the tech generation

 The millennial generation grew up during the strongest period of technological advancement in history.
 They had access to all the newest technology and adopted it immediately.
-Technology is integrated into almost every area of a millenial’s life.
+Technology is integrated into almost every area of a millennial’s life.
 This means they are more innovative, faster learners, and more up to date with most, if not all, new tech advancements and trends.
 This allows them to be assets in the digital world and makes them an asset as your company enters this evolving, online world.
-Hiring millennials allows your business to be sure that it will be up to date and in good hands where technology is a pivotal part of your day to day.
+Hiring Millennials allows your business to be sure that it will be up to date and in good hands where technology is a pivotal part of your day-to-day.